DimaKarkanitsa/cv/README.md

 # Dima Karkanitsa - Frontend Developer

 Hello!
-I'm Dima, a passionate Frontend Developer dedicated to building intuitive, user-friendly websites and web applications.
+I'm Dima, a Frontend Developer dedicated to building high-tech and high-performance websites and web applications.
 Welcome to my GitHub repository where I showcase my projects and contributions.

 ## 🌐 My Personal Site